OSGConnect/connectbook/start/scaling-up/preparing-to-scale-up.md

-[title]: - "Getting Started: Determining the Amount of Resources to Request in a Submit File"
+[title]: - "Determining the Amount of Resources to Request in a Submit File"

 # Learning Objectives
 This guide discuses the following: